juhanivl/portfolio/README.md

-# Beginner's Guide to React Router Repo

-> This tutorial uses React Router version 2.0.1

-This goes along with the medium post [Beginner's Guide to React Router](https://medium.com/p/53094349669/)
+# Portfolio
 **To get started with this project, do the following:**

-1. Git clone the project
-2. cd into the project directory
-3. run `npm install` from the terminal
+1. run `npm install` from the terminal
-4. run `npm start` from the terminal
+2. run `npm start` from the terminal
+3. Distributed version is in the dist-directory
 ```
 npm install
 npm start